JeremyJeanson/MyBlog.net/README.md

 MyBlog is an accessible blog engine.
 It was created to have a real solution for developers that are looking for a inclusive Blog.
 This project start in january 2017.
-An exemple of Blog who is usung it is [BugHunter](https://www.bugshunter.net)
+An exemple of Blog who is using this code is [BugHunter](https://www.bugshunter.net)

 It could be used to teach accessibility ;).